ezpublishlegacyprojects/paradoxpdf/trunk/paradoxpdf/doc/README.txt

 ParadoxPDF features
 -------------------

-ParadoxPDF Provides All features of Flying Saucer AS :
+ParadoxPDF provides all features of Flying Saucer as :

-    * Platfom independent : 100% Java XML+CSS layout engine with native PDF output.
+    * Platform independent : 100% Java XML+CSS layout engine with native PDF output.
     * Strong support for the CSS 2.1 specification including extensions to better support paged media.
     * Support for XHTML.
     * Arbitrary elements may be replaced with custom content.
     * Some support for PDF specific features (for example, bookmarks and internal links).
 More coming soon.

-In Plus :
+In addition :

-    * Just EASY : Prepare your designs (just as any html design) for the PDF View and let's the magic beggins
+    * Easy : Prepare your designs just as any html design for the PDF View and let the magic happen
     * Multipage generation and page break-support (with custom header and footer)
     * Good performance (better than Apache FOP).
-    * Cache : You can manage PDF caches As Template Cache-blocs look docs/documentation.txt (cluster compatible)
+    * Cache : You can manage PDF caches as template cache-blocks look doc/doc.txt (cluster compatible)

 Installation